 TREATMENT: MEDICATIONS TO COMBAT THE CANCER

 Since insulinoma is a cancer, drugs of chemotherapy can be useful in suppressing tumor spread.
+Such medications are commonly used after surgery has removed the bulk of the tumor or when there is evidence that the tumor has spread.
 One would not consider such aggressive therapy, though unless a biopsy has confirmed the tumor.

 This drug targets beta cells of the pancreas specifically.
 To avoid inducing kidney failure, it must be given with aggressive intravenous fluids thus hospitalization is required for its periodic use.